Conspiracy theories and where to find them on TikTok: Appendix

 \subsection{Fine-tuning RoBERTa}

-As a baseline, we opted to use RoBERTa \cite{DBLP:journals/corr/abs-1907-11692}, which available on HuggingFace.
-We employed the default training pipeline provided by the \texttt{tranformers} library and we used both the balanced and unbalanced dataset with distant labels during the fine-tuning process.
-We performed a 5-fold cross-validation with a split equal to 70-30 during the training procedure and averaged the best results of each fold.
-Each iteration was made of 5 epochs, with a learning rate $\alpha = 2 \times 10^{-5}$.
+As a baseline, we use RoBERTa~\cite{DBLP:journals/corr/abs-1907-11692}, available on HuggingFace.
+We adopt the default training pipeline provided by the \texttt{tranformers} library and fine-tune the model by using both balanced and unbalanced datasets with distant labels.
+We use a training-test split of 0.75-0.25 for 5 epochs with a learning rate of $\alpha = 2 \times 10^{-5}$ and we instruct the default trainer to keep the best model at the end.

-\subsection{Additional classification results}
+\subsection{Additional Classification Results}

-In \cref{fig:distant_unbalanced} we show the classification results for the positive class with the unbalanced dataset and distant labels.
-In Table 2 we list instead all the results for the negative class.
-In \cref{fig:quartiles_results_unb} we show the trends for Precision and Recall in \Cthree.
-We see that there are similar behaviors to the \Cone case analayzed in \cref{sec:results}.
-We show that generally giving longer texts increase the metrics.
-In some cases though it seems that too long texts (\textbf{Q4}) perform worse that slightly shorter ones (\textbf{Q3}) in Precision and Recall.
+\Cref{fig:distant_unbalanced} reports the trends for Precision and Recall in \Cthree. \Cref{tab:class-neg} lists the classification results for the negative class. \Cref{fig:quartiles_results_unb} shows the classification results for the positive class with the unbalanced dataset and distant labels.
+The results are similar to the ones for the configuration \Cone analyzed in \Cref{sec:results}.
+Generally, giving longer texts increases the metrics.
+However, in some cases, long texts (\textbf{Q4}) perform worse than slightly shorter ones (\textbf{Q3}) in Precision and Recall.